Roland GR-300

 The Roland GR-300 is an analog guitar synthesizer manufactured by Roland Corporation.
+It was introduced to market in 1980.

 The GR-300 was considered the first "playable" guitar synthesizer.
-(Its predecessor, the GR-500, was plagued with tracking problems that rendered it virtually unplayable.)
-The GR-300 had no MIDI and could only be played through a GR-300 series guitar controller.
+(Its predecessor, the GR-500, was plagued with tracking problems that rendered it virtually unplayable).
+The GR-300 had no MIDI (it had not been developed yet) and could initially only be played/controlled with a Roland G series guitar controller (Originally offered with the G-303, G-505 and G-808, later the G-202 and it was backward-compatible with the G-707 and the GK-1 pickup system, released a few years later.
+Some guitar manufacturers like Gibson and Fender would later release "Roland Ready" guitars with the necessary electronics installed to use with the early Roland guitar synthesizers).

+The synthesizer used internal circuitry to convert the guitar's pitch to a control voltage that would then be able to determine the pitch of the VCOs and trigger the envelope-controlled VCF, if enabled.
+This process required a hexaphonic pickup to be installed on the guitar, essentially sending 6 separate signals, one for each string on the guitar, to individual pitch-to-voltage conversion circuits in the synthesizer module.

-The actual synthesizer module sat on the floor and had the rugged appearance of a large guitar-type foot pedal (complete with carrying handles).
+The actual synthesizer module sat on the floor and had the rugged appearance of a large, bright blue guitar-type foot pedal (complete with carrying handles) and did not resemble an actual keyboard synthesizer at all.
 It featured 6-voice polyphony, one voice per string and 2 oscillators per voice.
 Each pair of VCOs were harmonically locked to each string but could be tuned separately to play different pitches.
-The GR-300 also featured a VCF with variable lengthsweep up and down, and an LFO.
+The GR-300 also featured a VCF with variable length sweep up and down, and an LFO to add pitch vibrato to the oscillators.
 Each string had an enable-disable switch as well as a string sensitivity switch (basically audio compression).
-Built-in footswitches controlled the VCO mode (single/dual), the VCO harmonize pitch (detuning of the VCO's), and the VCF mode (on, bypass, or inverted).
-There was also a pedal control input for the VCF.
+Built-in footswitches controlled the VCO mode (single/duet), the VCO harmonize pitch (detuning of the VCO's), and the VCF mode (on, bypass, or inverted - inverting the envelope sweep of the cutoff frequency of the VCF).
+There was also an expression pedal control input for the cutoff frequency of the VCF.
+It did not have any patch memory, other than the ability to pre-set pitches of the tunable oscillator (which was not locked to the incoming pitch of the guitar controller) with Pitch A/B footswitches - which could be set to latching or momentary.
 The GR-300 could output either the guitar, the synth, or a mix of the two.